A lot is happening in Florida education. These are some of the changes kids will see

 Increased income limit for private school vouchers

-The income threshold for students to receive vouchers for private schools is going up, making more students eligible.
+The income threshold for students to receive vouchers for private schools is changing, making more students eligible.

 Previously, students could receive state-funded scholarships to go to private schools if they were children of military or law enforcement members, foster children or if their household income did not exceed 375% of the federal poverty level.
-Now, K-12 Florida students are eligible if their household income is not higher than 400% of the federal poverty level.
+Now, all Florida residents in K-12 are eligible, regardless of their household income.

 The vouchers, known as the Florida Tax Credit (FTC) and Family Empowerment Scholarship for Education Options (FES-EO), can be used for private school tuition, transportation to a private school, books, standardized test costs or tuition at a postsecondary institution.

-Foster children and children with household incomes less than 185% of the federal poverty level will receive first priority to the vouchers.
+Foster children and children with household incomes less than 185% of the federal poverty level will receive first priority to the vouchers, while children whose household income is between 185% and 400% of the federal poverty level will get second priority.

 Students can receive no more than $24,000 for the FTC and FES-EO programs, while there is a $50,000 cap for the FES program for students with disabilities, such as autism and cerebral palsy and those who are deaf and visually impaired.